logangillespie/OperatingSystem/README.md

 File listing:
-Our program makes use of two files-- a makefile and parser.c To compile the program make use of the makefile attached in the tar and an excutable name.
+Our program makes use of two files-- a makefile and parser.c To compile the program make use of the makefile attached in the tar and an excutable name of shell.

 Bugs: